 Controlling the Instrument from the PC

-In the PC the same software should be launched but on appearing of the Startup menu it is necessary to selected from the list of the Idle equipment:
+should be kept on the unit's screen at the time of establishing the remote connection and control.
+In the computer the same software should be launched: on appearing of the Startup menu it is necessary to select the instrument